fmemuir/COASTGUARD/README.md

 In the meantime, you will also need to install a program called Google Cloud Command Line Interface (gcloud CLI).
 It shouldn't matter where you download this to.
 Find installation instructions here: https://cloud.google.com/sdk/docs/install.

 Once your GEE request has been approved, you should get a confirmation email.
-Open a prompt/terminal window and `activate coastlearn` environment.
+Open a prompt/terminal window and `activate coastguard` environment.
 Run this command to link your `conda` environment to the GEE server:

 ```
 earthengine authenticate